aloha666/Java2021/SEP Java Training Recap.md

       ```
       The @SpringBootApplication annotation is equivalent to using @Configuration, @EnableAutoConfiguration, and @ComponentScan

-      @EnableAutoConfiguration: enable Spring Boot’s auto-configuration mechanism
+      @EnableAutoConfiguration: on enables Spring Boot to auto-configure the application context.
+Therefore, it automatically creates and registers beans based on both the included jar files in the classpath and the beans defined by us.
       @ComponentScan: enable @Component scan on the package where the application is located (see the best practices)
       @Configuration: allow to register extra beans in the context or import additional configuration classes

-      The @EnableAutoConfiguration annotation enables Spring Boot to auto-configure the application context.
-Therefore, it automatically creates and registers beans based on both the included jar files in the classpath and the beans defined by us.

       The Application Context is Spring's advanced container.
 Similar to BeanFactory, it can load bean definitions, wire beans together, and dispense beans upon request.